noir-lang/noir/docs/docs/aztec/how-it-works/private-state.md

 Modification of state variables can be emulated by nullifying the a state record and creating a new record to represent the variable.
 Private state has an intrinsic UTXO structure and this must be represented in the language semantics of manipulating private state.

-**Abstracting UTXO's from App's / Users**
+### Abstracting UTXO's from App's / Users

 The goal of Noir's contract syntax is abstract the UTXO model away from an app user / developer, contract developers are the only actor who should have to think about UTXO's.

 This is achieved with two main features:

-1. Users sign over transaction, not over specific UTXO's
+1. Users sign over transactions, not over specific UTXO's
-2. Noir contracts support developer defined `unconstrained` getter functions to help dApp's make sense of UTXO's.
-E.g `getBalance()`.
+2. Noir contracts support developer defined `unconstrained` getter functions to help dApp's make sense of UTXO's. e.g `getBalance()`.
 These functions can be called outside of a transaction context to read private state.